-The world’s smallest penguin, the little penguin/kororā stands just over 25 cm and weighs around one kg.
-This bird is a water specialist spending most of its time at sea foraging for food sources.
-As food sources become scarce, little penguins are forced to forage further and further afield, travelling some 70km from the colony every day.
+The world’s smallest penguin, the little penguin/kororā stands just over 25 cm and weighs around 1 kg.
+This bird is a water specialist and spends most of its time at sea foraging for food.
+As food sources become scarce, little penguins are forced to forage further and further afield, travelling up to 70 km from the colony every day.

 The population and range of little penguin has been declining in areas not protected from predators.
-Penguins have a tendency to enjoy the same prime coastal real estate as humans, meaning they are susceptible to habitat loss and destruction.
-Domestic predators such as dogs and cats pose greatest threats although they also suffer from predation by other introduced predators.
+Penguins have a tendency to enjoy the same prime coastal real estate as humans, which means they are particularly susceptible to habitat loss and destruction.
+Domestic predators such as dogs and cats pose the greatest threats, although they also suffer from predation by other introduced predators.

 The population of little penguins continues to decline and needs our help!